nschneid/vscode-theme-onedark-vivid/README.md

 @hue-6-2: hsl(30, 100%, 70%); // <-orange 2 #FFB366 (class name)
 ```

+## Installation

+This extension is not published to the VS Code Marketplace.
+It needs to be downloaded and [installed](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix) as follows:

+1. Download vscode-theme-onedark-1.0.0.vsix
+2. In the VS Code command dropdown, select **Extensions: Install from VSIX** and select the .vsix file
+3. In the Extensions sidebar, select the **Atom One Dark Vivid Theme** extension.
+4. In the pane that opens, click the **Set Color Theme** button to activate the theme.

 ## Customization

 If you are using VSCode 1.12+ versions you can customize the colors to your liking, overriding the ones provided by this theme.
 More info [here](https://code.visualstudio.com/docs/getstarted/theme-color-reference).